 Set Up:

-Utterances:
+Example Utterances:

 Introducing Announcements:

 Now there's an easier way to quickly get your family on the same page.
-Announcements lets you broadcast a message to your supported Alexa devices to help keep your household in sync.
+Announcements lets you broadcast a message to your supported Alexa-enabled devices to help keep your household in sync.
 Just say, “Alexa, announce dinner is ready” and “Dinner is ready” will be played out in your voice on supported devices.

 From the App/On the Go:

-Utterances:
+Example Utterances:

 Introducing Calling: